jperkin/node-openzwave/README.md

 Z-Wave](https://code.google.com/p/open-zwave/) library to provide access to a Z-Wave network from JavaScript.

-It is currently non-functional, but does at least build libopenzwave as an add-on with a small wrapper which is able to instantiate a new manager and set some parameters.
+It is currently able to scan a Z-Wave network and report on connected devices.

-It is currently only working on OSX and Linux, as Open Z-Wave itself only supports OSX, Linux and Windows.
-I hope to add support for other POSIX systems at some point.
+The ability to read and write value data is planned.

 ## Install